Looking for information about other Dental Topics?

-Mesiodens – Maxillary midline supernumerary tooth (extra upper front tooth).
+Guide to Mesiodens / Mesiodentes – Maxillary midline supernumerary teeth.

-If more than one anterior supernumerary tooth is present (which occurs in 20% of cases), the plural form mesiodentes is used.
+If more than one midline tooth is present (which occurs in 20% of cases), the plural form of mesiodens is “mesiodentes” and applies.
+Also of note, the word “mediodens” can be used interchangeably with the term mesiodens.

 What causes a mesiodens to form?